mlcommons/croissant/python/openmlconverter/README.md

 # OpenML to MLCommons converter

-This repository contains the code to convert from the OpenML dataset schema to the new MLCommons format.
+This repository contains the code to convert from the OpenML dataset schema to the new DCF (aka "Croissant") format.

 # Install